 21.03.2025

-The United Videogame Workers union has been launched at the Game Developers Conference (GDC) 2025, in collaboration with the Communication Workers of America (CWA)
+At the 2025 Game Developers Conference, the United Videogame Workers union has been unveiled, forming a partnership with the Communications Workers of America (CWA)

 Image credit: UVW-CWA

-This week's Games Development Conference 2025 saw the introduction of the United Videogame Workers union in collaboration with the Communication Workers of America (CWA).
+This week, industry professionals unveiled the United Videogame Workers (UVW) union during the 2025 Games Development Conference.
+The union is established in collaboration with the Communication Workers of America (CWA).

 gamesindustry.biz